jordles/Per-Scholas-SBA-318/readme.md

     │   ├── logins
     │   └── posts
     ├── middleware              # Middleware (custom)
-    │   ├── fetchSalt             # fetches a random salt from an api │   ├── hashPassword          # hashing my password into sha256
-    │   └── userCreated           # add flags onto users created through form submissions for later logic
+    │   ├── checkAdminKey         # checks for an admin-key on logins/ (unused for testing phase) │   ├── fetchSalt             # fetches a random salt from an api │   ├── hashPassword          # hashing my password into sha256 │   └── userCreated           # add flags onto users created through form submissions for later logic